 - Add butter, honey, cocoa powder, sugar, cocoa powder and spices to a sauce pan.

 - Remove from heat and pour in a big bowl.

 - Add flour, baking powder and egg to the bowl and knead to a smooth dough.

 - Form dough into a loaf and wrap with plastic cling.

 - Let rest at room temperature for at least 2 hours or overnight.

 - Roll out dough to 1/4-inch thickness.

-- Use template to cut heart shaped cookies.
+- Use template to cut out 4 large, heart shaped cookies.

 - To hang hearts with a ribbon, create two holes about 3/4-inch below the rim of the cookie with a chop stick before you bake them.